google/dive/README.md

 On Linux, run:
 ```
-./scripts/build_android.sh
+./scripts/build_android.sh Debug
 ```
 And on Windows, Open Developer Command Prompt for VS 2022(or 2019) and run

 ```
-scripts\build_android.bat
+scripts\build_android.bat Debug
 ```

-It will build both debug and release version of the libraries under `build_android` folder.
-It will also build gfxreconstruct binaries under `third_party/gfxreconstruct/android` and copy them to under `build_android`.
+It will build the debug version of the libraries under `build_android` folder.
+To build release version, replace parameter with `Release`.
+To build both versions, do not pass a parameter.

+It will also trigger gradle to rebuild gfxreconstruct binaries under `third_party/gfxreconstruct/android/...` and copy them to under `build_android`.

 Troubleshooting tips:
 - Open the gradle project at `third_party/gfxreconstruct/android` in Android Studio and try making recommended changes to the project and building from there.